Bestroi150/DigitalSEE-DataEntrySystem/README.md

     -   Go to `http://127.0.0.1:5000/view-uploads`.
     -   Search through the uploaded XML files by entering keywords in the search box.

-## Dataset
-The XML metadata generated using this system has been compiled into a dataset, which can be accessed through the following repository: [DigitalSEE](https://github.com/Bestroi150/DigitalSEE/tree/main).
-This dataset contains detailed records of historical and archaeological sites and is a key component of the DigitalSEE initiative.

 ## Form Fields

 The form requires input of the following metadata fields: